HSF/documents/HSF-TN/draft-2016-PROJ/draft-HSF-TN-2016-PROJ.md

 A mailing list to contact developers is always useful.
 Better to have publicly and anonymously accessible archives and be open for subscription and posting by the public.

 ## Issue tracking
 It is useful to provide an issue (bug) tracker for users and developers to interact with, allowing to view of both open and closed tickets anonymously by the public.
 Possible solutions here are the issue tracking capabilities of GitHub or GitLab projects or CERN's [JIRA](https://www.atlassian.com/software/jira) service.
-It turned out that solutions which integrate directly with the code repository are much easier to use.
+It turned out that solutions which integrate directly with the code repository are much easier to use for both users and developers.

 ## Reference Guide
 For developers it is important to have a good overview of provided interfaces, existing classes, and implementation details.
 For this a reference guide is a helpful tool.
 A de-facto standard for creating reference guides in C++ projects is [*Doxygen*](http://www.doxygen.org/).

 ## Conventions and Workflows
-Every project choses certain (coding) conventions and workflows.
+Every project choses certain (coding) conventions and integration workflows.
 While there is a plethora of possibilities, the concretely chosen conventions and workflows should be documented visibly.
 A *How to contribute* document is a good practice.
 This is as well a nice place to add information where contributions by others would be possible and desired.

+## Be prepared for using external (cloud) services
+The project should be careful in its assumptions about the environment available for development and testing, like access to extra storage or connections.
+Make it easy to integrate your software into e.g. a container.

 # End-users and client projects